rubiojr/omnivore-exporter/README.md

 omnivore-export --output-dir ~/Documents/omnivore-exports --use-monolith
 ```

-By default, all articles except the ones labeled with `Newsletter` or `omnivore-exporter-skip` are exported.
+By default, all articles except the ones labeled with `RSS`, `Newsletter` or `omnivore-exporter-skip` are exported.
 Select the labeled articles to export with the `--labels` flag:

 ```bash
 omnivore-export --output-dir ~/Documents/omnivore-exports --labels label-to-export --labels another-label